sonnt85/pyenvtpl/README.md

     foo = 123
     bar = "abc"

-You can use envtpl to set `foo` and `bar` from the command line by creating a file called whatever.conf.tpl
+You can use pyenvtpl to set `foo` and `bar` from the command line by creating a file called whatever.conf.tpl

     foo = {{ FOO }}
     bar = "{{ BAR }}"

 If you run

-    FOO=123 BAR=abc envtpl < whatever.conf.tpl > whatever.conf
+    FOO=123 BAR=abc pyenvtpl < whatever.conf.tpl > whatever.conf

 you'll get back the original whatever.conf.